GLOW Is Alison Brie As You’ve Never Seen Her

 Thankfully, while there are still plenty of shows that deserve this indictment, GLOW is not one of them.
 Executive produced by Orange Is the New Black’s Jenji Kohan and created by TV vets Liz Flahive and Carly Mensch, the new Netflix series might have the best roles for women since OITNB, in a show that brilliantly straddles the line between feminist fable and showbiz satire, drama and comedy, realistic relationships and over-the-top camp.

-When we first meet Ruth, she is reeling from a constant string of professional failures and one major personal screw-up: an affair with her best friend Debbie’s husband.
+When we first meet Ruth, she is reeling from a constant string of professional failures and one major personal screw-up: an affair with her best friend Debbie (Betty Gilpin)’s husband.
 Broke and desperate, Ruth inadvertently finds herself signing on to an all-women’s wrestling show called GLOW, a.k.a. “the gorgeous ladies of wrestling,” run by a similarly down-on-his-luck B-movie director, Sam (Marc Maron).
 In a twist of fate, Debbie gets cast, too, and Ruth is tasked with figuring out a “heel,” or villain, that she can play opposite Debbie’s all-American hero.

 For Brie — whose eventual villainous persona couldn’t be farther from the prim, high-strung characters she played on Community and Mad Men — Ruth was the part of a lifetime.
 “I feel that so much of me was unleashed in this role,” Brie tells us.
 “After working on something so inspiring, I just don’t want to settle for anything less.”